Hero background

 🍽️ Meals

-• Simple Kenyan cuisine: rice, maize, vegetables, legumes, eggs, seasonal fruit
+• Simple Kenyan cooking: rice, maize, vegetables, pulses, eggs, seasonal fruit

-• A social highlight of daily life at the centre
+• Eating together is one of the central moments of life at the centre

-This is not a hotel: it's a community home.
-Sharing, adaptability, and respect for communal spaces are just as much a part of the experience as the educational activities.
+This isn't a hotel: it's a community home.
+Sharing, adapting and respecting the common spaces are as much part of the experience as the educational activities.

 🛡️ Safety and support

-The safety of participants and children is a top priority.
-The project is run by CIVS Community Service, an organisation with extensive experience in community work and hosting international volunteers.
+Keeping participants and children safe is a priority.
+The project is run by CIVS Community Service, an organisation with long experience in community work and hosting international volunteers.

 🔹 Preparation and prevention

-To create a safe, clear, and human environment where you can focus on the experience: learning, sharing, and truly living within the community.
+A safe, clear, human environment where you can focus on the experience: learning, sharing and really living in the community.

 🧭 Orientation day

-The experience begins with a mandatory orientation session
+The experience starts with a compulsory orientation session.

-• Introduction to the project and participants' roles
+• An introduction to the project and the role of participants

-• Guidance on health, safety, and the local context
+• Pointers on health, safety and the local context

-• Information on markets, transport, and daily life
+• Info on markets, transport and everyday life

-It's also the time to meet the local team and other participants, align expectations, and begin to feel part of the community.
+It's also a chance to meet the local team and the other participants, line up expectations and start feeling part of the community.

 ✈️ Arrival recommendations

-We recommend booking a flight arriving at Kisumu International Airport (KIS), only after coordinating with us.
+We'd recommend booking a flight into Kisumu International Airport (KIS), only after coordinating with us in advance.

-After passport control and baggage collection, exit the terminal and wait in the outdoor pick-up area.
-A CIVS coordinator will be waiting for you with a sign reading "CIVS" or your name.
-Do not move away from the meeting point.
+After passport control and baggage collection, head out of the terminal and wait in the outdoor pickup area.
+A CIVS coordinator will be waiting with a sign saying "CIVS" or with your name on it.
+Please don't wander off from the meeting point.

-Recommended arrival: any day.
-Pick-up is included on these days.
+Recommended arrival: any day of the week.
+The pickup is included on these days.

-Kisumu Airport → Ahero Resource Centre: approximately 45 minutes
+Kisumu Airport to Ahero Resource Centre: about 45 minutes.

-Stay at the meeting point and call the emergency numbers you'll receive before departure.
-Do not attempt to move on your own without instructions.
+Stay at the meeting point and ring the emergency numbers you'll receive before you travel.
+Don't try to make your own way without instructions.

 🚖 Departure recommendations

-The programme ends the week after your arrival day.
-The return transfer is not included, but local staff will help you arrange a taxi or bus according to your travel schedule.
+The programme finishes the week after your arrival day.
+The return transfer isn't included, but the local staff will help you arrange a taxi or bus to fit your travel times.

 Still have questions?